zuozhenggh/learning-library/data-management-library/database/hybrid-adg/provision-dbcs/provision-dbcs.md

-# Provision the Database System on OCI
+# Provision DBCS on OCI

 ## Introduction
-In this lab you will provision a Database system on OCI to act as the standby database in the cloud.
+In this lab you will provision a Database Cloud Service on OCI to act as the standby database in the cloud.
 You will create a different VCN in different region from the on-premise database, and provision a DBCS in that VCN.

 Estimated Lab Time: 30 minutes(LVM) or 60 minutes(ASM)